spell-landon/code-every-day/log.md

 I started off today starting and finishing the graphs assignment.
 The goal was to create a new Graph with methods to add nodes and edges.
 After completing that, I've moved on to completing a few CodeWars challenges, I think I'm going to mix it up between JS and Python today.

+I'm shifting over to completing my portfolio project now.
+The repo is named 'portfolio-blue' (which I definitely need to change), because I've gone through 2 other iterations of this portfolio site and this one has kind of a blue-er theme to it.

 ### Thoughts:

 Python #1.
 Even or Odd checker